 A cataract is clouding of the eye’s natural crystalline lens that prevents light from properly focusing on the retina, thus resulting in distorted vision.
 Although cataracts may be caused by a number of factors, such as eye injury or certain drugs, most often cataracts develop and progress with age.
-According to the latest statistics compiled by the American Academy of Ophthalmology, cataracts affect nearly 22 million Americans age 40 or older.
+According to the latest statistics compiled by the American American Academy of Ophthalmology, cataracts affect nearly 22 million Americans age 40 or older.
 By age 80, more than half of all Americans have cataracts, often in both eyes.
 At Island Eye Surgicenter we are focused to helping and improving Long Island patients with cataracts.

 - Glare and haloes around lights

 - Dull, faded, cloudy or foggy vision